RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 - RS74469 - Fix for some Redis Active-Active + Redis Streams scenarios that could lead to shard crash during backup; failure to backup

 ## Known issues, starting with build 100
-- RS78364 - When using rladmin command `tune db` to change the slave-buffer size, the command logs the value to the ccs and reports success but the new value does not take affect.
-The issue will be fixed in a future build of 6.2.10 and in the next Redis Enterprise Software version 6.2.12.
+- RS78364 - When using `rladmin tune db` to change the replica buffer size, the command appears to succeed, but the change does not take effect.
+This issue will be fixed in a future build of Redis Enterprise Software v6.2.10 and in the next release (v6.2.12).

 ## Security